zuzimajo1/Socializer/README.md

 ## ✨ Features

+- The user can login and register
-- The patient can set appointment
+- The user can post and comment to the other post
-- The patient can see his/her appointment on list
+- The owner of the post can delete his/her post and also the comment within it.
-- The admin can see the list of all appointment of the patients
+- The owner of the comment can delete his/her post
+- The user can change his/her own profile picture
-- The admin can approve or deny the appointment
+- The user can change his/her current password